kyma-project/api-gateway/docs/user/tutorials/01-05-expose-workload-jwt.md

 - You have an SAP Cloud Identity Services tenant.
 See [Initial Setup](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/initial-setup?locale=en-US&version=Cloud&q=open+id+connect).

 ## Context
 Use this procedure when you need service‑to‑service authentication for a backend API.
-Typical cases include scheduled jobs, microservices calling each other, partner system integrations, or internal automation where distributing client certificates (mTLS) would be cumbersome.
+Typical cases include ...

 To configure the flow in Kyma, you must first provide credentials for a supported DNS provider so Gardener can create and verify the necessary DNS records for your custom wildcard domain.
 After this, Let’s Encrypt issues a trusted TLS certificate.
 The issued certificate is stored in a Kubernetes Secret referenced by an Istio Gateway, which terminates HTTPS at the cluster edge so all downstream traffic enters encrypted.